pelias-deprecated/chef-osmpolygons/README.md

 What does it do?
 ----------------
-Extracts admin boundaries from OSM data.
+Downloads the planet pbf, installs dependencies and extracts admin boundaries from the data.

 What hardware do I need?
 ------------------------